FTC disclaimer: This post may contains affiliate links and we will be compensated if you click on a link and make a purchase.

 Avocados, typically considered a high-fat food, actually contain “good” unsaturated fats.
 Because they are high in fiber and vitamins such as folic acid and vitamin E, avocados are a great addition to a healthy diet, as per research.

-The Dietary Guidelines established by the USDA Department of Health and Human Services now recommends avocados as part of a healthy diet.
+The Dietary Guidelines established by the USDA Department of Health and Human Services now recommend avocados as part of a healthy diet.

 Diets with large amounts of simple carbohydrates such as refined cane sugar and/or high-fat foods (processed food or packed food) typically contribute to high body fat.

-While much of the fat consumed is stored as fat in the body, excess carbohydrates are also stored as fat.
+While much of the fat consumed is stored in the body, excess carbohydrates are also stored as fat.

-Some researchers believe that meal frequency, in addition to making good food choices, positively affects the body’s cholesterol levels.
+Some researchers believe that meal frequency and making good food choices positively affect the body’s cholesterol levels.

-A recent report has confirmed that people who eat smaller portions up to six times a day or more (“grazers”) had significantly lower cholesterol levels than people who ate two big meals a day.
+A recent report has confirmed that people who eat smaller portions up to six times a day or more (“grazers”) had significantly lower cholesterol levels than those who ate two big meals daily.

 Do dietary saturated fats matters?

-The intake of dietary saturated fat has not shown much difference or any associated with CHD, stroke, or CVD.
+Dietary saturated fat intake has not shown much difference or any association with CHD, stroke, or CVD.

 If we reduce the intake of healthy cholesterol, then the body will make more cholesterol.
-You can get healthy cholesterol from avocado, nuts, cod liver oil, wild-caught fish, grass-fed meat, dairy, and butter.
+You can get healthy cholesterol from avocados, nuts, cod liver oil, wild-caught fish, grass-fed meat, dairy, and butter.

 A study suggested that reducing dietary saturated fat has reduced cardiovascular disease by 17%.
-Another study has shown that there is no convincing facts and association between saturated fat and CHD mortality.
+Another study has shown that there are no convincing facts or association between saturated fat and CHD mortality.